Carbon Footprint 2024: the Exelite Group further reduces its emissions

 Liu Jo and the Group’s brands continue to move towards a more conscious and responsible fashion model.

-In its ongoing journey to combine style, beauty and responsibility, the Exelite Group reaffirms its concretecommitment in 2024 to measuring and reducing its environmental impact.
-An effort built on transparency, monitoring and a clear vision: contributing to a future where creativity does not weigh on the planet.
+In its ongoing journey to combine style, beauty and responsibility, the Exelite Group reaffirms its concrete commitment in 2024 to measuring and reducing its environmental impact.

 A path grounded in scientific measurement.

-For the third consecutive year, the Exelite Group has entrusted Quantis, a leading environmentalconsultancy, with the analysis of its Carbon Footprint, in accordance with the international standards of the
+consultancy, with the analysis of its Carbon Footprint, in accordance with the international standards of the Greenhouse Gas Protocol.

-emissions.
 The 2024 analysis covers the entire Group, which includes Liu Jo, ELI, Liu Jo Uomo, Blufin, Rebel Queen,

-Digital Boite, Liu Jo Luxury and EIH Logistics, offering a detailed picture of the progress achieved and the
+Digital Boite, Liu Jo Luxury and EIH Logistics, offering a detailed picture of the progress achieved and the new priorities for action.

 2024 results: tangible and measurable progress.

-In 2024, the Exelite Group’s total Carbon Footprint stands at approximately 172 ktCO₂eq, marking a 5%reduction compared to 2023 and a 13% reduction compared to 2022.
+In 2024, the Exelite Group’s total Carbon Footprint stands at approximately 172 ktCO₂eq, marking a 5% reduction compared to 2023 and a 13% reduction compared to 2022.
 This result demonstrates the positive impact of efficiency strategies, achieved despite an increase in high-emission activities.
-As in the wider fashion and retail industry, most of the impact comes from indirect Scope 3 emissions, which account for 98% of the total, mainly linked to raw materials and manufacturing processes.

 Focus on Liu Jo: quality, fine materials and responsibility.